Mt Washington and Duquesne Heights Neighborhood Traffic Calming

 The City has received requests for additional stop signs along Grandview Avenue over the years, to assist pedestrians in crossing the street.
 Stop signs are typically used to control motor vehicle conflicts, and are generally not used for traffic calming.
 Studies have shown that unwarranted stop signs tend to cause motorists’ to “make up lost time”, and also may not be properly obeyed if there is little or no conflicting motor vehicle traffic (i.e., motorists will perform a “rolling stop”).

-To test the efficacy of new stop signs on Grandview Avenue, DOMI evaluated stop compliance at the newly-installed stop sign at Grandview and Sweetbriar Avenue.
+To test the efficacy of new stop signs on Grandview Avenue, DOMI evaluated stop compliance at the stop signs on Grandview Avenue at Sweetbriar Avenue.
+The stop signs were installed in the fall of 2017 at the request of residents in the area.
 Vehicles were counted from 3:00pm – 4:00pm on June 18, 2019.
 The weather was overcast, and dry.

 Traffic Calming and Pedestrian Improvements on Grandview Avenue